 Burden of Dreams (1982)

-Burden of Dreams, made by the legendary documentarian Les Blank, is the quintessential film about the woes and triumphs of the filmmaking process.
+Burden of Dreams, made by the legendary documentarian Les Blank, is the quintessential documentary about the woes and triumphs of the filmmaking process.
 In 1980, Werner Herzog ventured into the South American rainforest to create a film about a crazed man who wants to bring the opera to the native inhabitants along the banks of the Amazon River, and in order to do so, he would have to pull a steamship over a hill.
 Herzog being Herzog, he declared that he and his crew shoot should exclusively on location and actually pull a steamship over a hill.
 In this, Herzog became Fitzcarraldo, the subject of his fictional film Fitzcarraldo.
 What follows is genuinely harrowing and at times infuriating.

 Blank’s camera remains forever objective as it takes in all that happens on the tumultuous set of Fitzcarraldo.
 Klaus Kinski, the ever-volatile actor, lashes out at Herzog and anyone within earshot.
 He threatens to leave more than once!
 Workers on set are attacked by natives, and one takes an arrow through the throat.
 It is during this gut-wrenching moment that Herzog (almost) realizes that his selfish vision and hubris might have gone too far—he looks like a child, regretful and scared.
 Yet, he pushes on.
 He suffers, as the entire cast and crew do.
 His voice and musings tie the film together, as the viewer both sees and hears Herzog slowly lose it in the depths of the jungle.
 But there is always an aura of triumph throughout the film.
 Everyone, except maybe Kinski, wants to see the film to completion and to get that damn ship over the hill.
 The ship is an embodiment of Herzog’s hubris.
 It is large, tenacious, somewhere it doesn’t belong, but somehow it will get over that hill.